Twenty-Bellows/synced-patterns-for-themes/readme.md

   If a user edits this pattern in the editor the theme file is not changed.

   If a theme synced pattern file is changed the change is not propagated once it has been loaded into the database.

+  Custom (PHP) logic included in a synced pattern will ONLY be executed the FIRST time the pattern is copied to the database, not every time that pattern is used.

   == Development ==